 It comes with a rail system that supports SG20U and a GT2 belt drive for the X and Y axes.
-As for the Z-axis, there are ACME’s trademark TR8 screws which make the engraving really smooth and quick.
+As for the Z-axis, ACME’s trademark TR8 screws make the engraving really smooth and quick.

 The machine is equipped with the RT0701C router along with an Arduino microprocessor.
 It works with the GRBL software, so you can easily use the router with a computer.
 The recommended computer systems include Windows, macOS, Linux, and Raspberry Pi.